SPIX23/shaiya-solutions/ep5/readme.md

 **contents**

-* an updated version of shen's item mall solution for ep5 servers along with the source code
+* updated version of shen's item mall solution for ep5 servers along with the source code

-* an ep5 ps_game that has been reversed to have no custom dll injections for those that don't want an item mall
+* ps_game that has been reversed to have no custom dll injections for those that don't want an item mall

-* a possible solution for capes being enchanted via client modification (likely accompanied by packet injection)
+* possible solution for capes being enchanted via client modification (likely accompanied by packet injection)

 * ct files that help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit